-My passion is in bringing back clothes that stand the test of time and making them relevant to the men of today, by championing skilled heritage makers who have tenaciously committed to the highest standards of craftsmanship over the years and continue to create the world’s best garments - the kind of garments that my father and grandfather would have worn.
+My passion is in bringing back clothes that stand the test of time and making them relevant to the men of today, by championing skilled heritage makers who have tenaciously committed to the highest standards of craftsmanship over the years and continue to create the world’s best garments - the kind of garments that my father and grandfather would have been proud to wear.

 What’s more, I hope to restore the relationship that once existed between craftsman and wearer by bringing to your attention the quality, care and expertise that have gone into every stage of manufacture - from the fibres used, to the skills of those who have created your garment.
 I think that you deserve to know, and the makers’ stories deserve to be heard.

 Through this, I hope to once again instil the satisfaction that comes with investing in a superior garment that lasts, that carries a proud story of workmanship and that you will cherish as a deeply personal item for a lifetime.

 The norm in ages past, but an exception today.